GreenTheColour1/Node-Store-Server/README.md

 # Node-Store-Server

-This is an in-progress project that uses the express framework to create a web server and MongoDB for a database backend
+This is an in-progress project that uses the express framework to create a web server and MongoDB for a database backend.
+This is designed to be used with the react-client repository.

 ## Things that need to get done
 1. Expand database